jamespheffernan/words-on-phone/docs/scratchpad.md

 - [2025-06-29] **CRITICAL BUG DISCOVERY - DUPLICATE GENERATION ROOT CAUSE**: After implementing sophisticated duplicate pre-emption with Bloom filters and enhanced prompts, discovered the enhanced prompts were NEVER reaching the AI!
 The `batch-queue-runner.js` builds detailed prompts with "don't use" lists and rarity seeds but passes them as `customPrompt` in options, which `api-client.js` completely ignores.
 Instead, the API client uses its own basic prompt generation.
 This explains why AI generates 70-90% duplicates in saturated categories - it has no knowledge of existing phrases!
 Key lesson: Always trace data flow end-to-end when implementing enhancements.
 Validate that sophisticated logic actually reaches its destination.
 The fix is straightforward: modify api-client.js to accept and use custom prompts.
 This single fix should dramatically reduce duplicate generation at the source, making the Bloom filters even more effective as a secondary defense.
 - [2025-01-15] **COMPREHENSIVE CURRENT STATE ANALYSIS PREVENTS WORK DUPLICATION**: Before starting any UI redesign project, conduct thorough analysis of existing implementation to avoid rebuilding working functionality.
 Key discovery for category-ui-redesign: Current CategorySelector already implements 90% of planned features (multi-select, search, pinning, responsive design, phrase counts, bulk operations).
 The planned "two-screen approach" would replace a sophisticated, tested component that users are familiar with.
 Analysis revealed only 20 categories exist (not 32 as assumed), significantly reducing complexity needs.
 Recommendation: Enhancement over replacement preserves user familiarity while adding needed features.
 This analysis prevented 2-3 weeks of redundant development work.
 Always audit current implementation capabilities before designing "new" solutions.
 - [2025-06-30] **PHRASE DATABASE GENERATION SUCCESS**: Task 4 completion achieved major milestone with 980 total phrases (98% of 1000+ target).
 Core categories well-balanced: Movies & TV (76), Food & Drink (71), Music & Artists (71), Sports & Athletes (52).
 Key insights: (1) Category saturation occurs naturally at 70+ phrases with 90%+ duplicate rates, (2) Quality remains consistently high (80+ average scores) throughout scaling, (3) Infrastructure handles large-scale generation effectively with proper duplicate prevention, (4) Production APIs (OpenAI) maintain quality under sustained generation loads, (5) End-to-end pipeline from generation → scoring → storage → quality control proven at scale.
 Achievement demonstrates phrase database tool + production API integration works excellently for large-scale content creation while maintaining party game quality standards.
+- [2025-07-01] **TYPESCRIPT JSON IMPORT CONFIGURATION**: When using TypeScript with JSON imports, `resolveJsonModule: true` must be explicitly configured in tsconfig.json.
+Without this setting, TypeScript will throw `TS1005: ';' expected` errors when trying to import JSON files using ES6 import syntax.
+This is critical for production deployments where JSON data files are imported directly (e.g., phrase databases).
+The fix is simple but essential: add `"resolveJsonModule": true` to the compilerOptions in tsconfig.app.json.
+This enables proper type checking and compilation of JSON imports, preventing build failures during deployment.
+Always verify TypeScript configuration supports all import types used in the project before deploying to production.

 ## Phrase Validation Quick Reference